LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.337.0
+*Released*: 15 May 2023
+* Issue 47784: When there is ony one sample type in a tabbed grid, default to that type's tab instead of "All Samples"

 ### version 2.336.2
 *Released* : 15 May 2023
 * Update shouldShowProductNavigation() to include check for LKB app instead of just hasPremiumModule